-All of the following courses (23 credits): AT 202 Agricultural Reglations, Compliance and Safety3 AT 293 Professional Internship in Agricultural Technology 3 CSS 126 Introduction to Weed Management CSS 143 Introduction to Soil Science ENT 110 Applied Entomology of Economic Plants HRT 231 Clerkship in Grape Harvesting and Processing 1 HRT 232 Principles of Viticulture HRT 233 Field Practices of Viticulture HRT 234 Current Issues in Viticulture and Enology PLP 105 Fundamentals of Applied Plant Pathology 2 Compl ete a n ninimum of 7 elective credits in the College of Agriculture
+and an an a literation of the second s All of the following courses (23 credits): AT 202 Agricultural Reglations, Compliance and Safety3 AT 293 Professional Internship in Agricultural Technology 3 CSS 126 Introduction to Weed Management CSS 143 Introduction to Soil Science ENT 110 Applied Entomology of Economic Plants HRT 231 Clerkship in Grape Harvesting and Processing1 HRT 232 Principles of Viticulture HRT 233 Field Practices of Viticulture HRT 234 Current Issues in Viticulture and Enology PLP 105 Fundamentals of Applied Plant Pathology Consolate a minimum of 7 also the anadite in the Callers of Aminuthura

-Complete a minimum of 7 elective credits in the College of Agriculture and Natural Resources or VESTA as approved by the program coordinator in the Institute of Agricultural Technology.

-Complete 30 credits of additional course work through the College of Agriculture and Natural Resources, Northwestern Michigan College or an approved transferring institution.
+- Complete a minimum of 7 elective credits in the College of Agriculture and Natural Resources or VESTA as approved by the program coordinator in the Institute of Agricultural Technology. - Complete 30 credits of additional course work through the College of Agriculture and Natural Resources, Northwestern Michigan College or an approved transferring institution.
 All course work must be approved by the program coordinator in the Institute of Agricultural Technology.